 Intestinal worm infections, such as roundworm, are common in the DPRK and can affect visitors.

 Hand, Foot and Mouth Disease (HFMD) is common in the DPRK, with serious outbreaks occurring from time to time.
-Outbreaks of HFMD usually start in March/April and peak in May but can continue until August to October each year.
+Outbreaks of HFMD usually start in March/April and peak in May but can continue until October each year.
 It mostly affects children under the age of 10 years but adult cases (particularly young adults) are not unusual.
 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
 HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.

 - Use normal hygiene precautions, including careful and frequent hand washing.